 The dramatic new Four Seasons Astir Palace Hotel Athens opened in 2019 and is pictured above.
 In our opinion, this hotel is the very best luxury hotel in Athens.
 It is located on the newly revived Athens Riviera, on the end of a pine-covered peninsula in Vouliagmeni.

 Four Seasons offers the best of both worlds: a laid-back seaside escape just 30 minutes from the historical city center.
 Discover the wonders of ancient civilization at the Acropolis, then return to Four Seasons to unwind and relax.

 Located in the former legendary Astir Palace, a convenient 30 minutes from the airport, this 1960s landmark is an iconic destination that has welcomed VIPs, from foreign leaders to film stars.
-The secluded private beach inside the complex was the beach that Brigitte Bardot famously posed for photographers in her pink bikini in 1969.
+The secluded private beach inside the complex was the beach where Brigitte Bardot famously posed for photographers in her pink bikini in 1969.

 Four Seasons Astir Palace Hotel Athens offers three private beaches strung together by a thousand foot (300 meters) boardwalk, three pools (free-form family pool, sleek infinity pool, and indoor lap pool), five tennis courts, myriad watersports from windsurfing to sea kayaking plus a sunset sail every evening, an onsite basketball court and a golf club just steps away, extensive trails for jogging and walking, a fully-supervised complimentary Kids for All Seasons program housed in its own facility, boat access, and even a helipad – in the words of Hotel Manager Panagiotis Sopiadis, “need we say more?”

 “If you’ve ever had to make the tough decision between staying in Athens or going to an island resort, Four Seasons Astir Palace has it covered in one seaside destination.”